 Removing the mouse is the next step, and it isn’t a pleasant one either.

-When picking up dead rodents, I always have gloves on, every time.
+When picking up dead mice, I always have strong gloves on, every time.
 Not only do I have gloves on, but I also pick the body up through the trash bag.